tfriman/jndi-settings/README.md

 These are examples, NOT production ready solutions.
 Exception handling is missing as well as logging.
 There are no tests.
 Naming is horrible.
+JNDI namespaces are not used.

 Examples have been tested on OS X (Mountain Lion) using Java 1.6.0_37 and Maven 3.0.4 only.

 Examples just read in java.lang.String using env-entries.
-One could use that java.lang.String as file path and load configurations from there.
 Please note that env-entries can basically contain only java.lang.*.
-See specification for more info.
+See env-entries specification for more info.

 ## Application Servers

 Examples contain Jetty 8.1 and Tomcat 7 embedded with configurations that can be used with stand alone versions.

 There is an excerpt of configuration for version JBoss 6.1.

 More is needed.